estanisarandon/Preparandkurs/README.md

 # Luffarschack - TaTeTi

-A simple tick-tack-toe game developed under preparandkurs till IoT at KYH 2021
+A simple tick-tack-toe game developed under preparandkurs for IoT developer program at KYH 2021